 E. Frames and covers shall be match marked in pairs before removal and/or replacement.
 Covers shall fit into the frames without rocking.
 The integrity of the frames and covers are the responsibility of the contractor.

+Note to Spec Writer – Section 693 is to be used on all projects with new sewer and storm drain pipelines and structures, rehabilitated manholes, and rehabilitated sewer lines.

+630.03.71 VIDEO INSPECTION

+Internal video inspection shall be performed by the Contractor per Section 693 – INTERNAL INSPECTION OF SEWER AND STORM DRAIN FACILITIES.

 METHOD OF MEASUREMENT